Veritone: Government and public safety

 The company’s Veritone Redact software is used at police departments to redact personally identifiable or compromising information from video or photographic evidence.
 In May 2020, the U.S. Department of Justice signed a contract with Veritone to use its AI-enabled audio and video transcription and translation services.
 Veritone Redact is also used by government compliance provider GovQA.

 Energy

-In October 2020, the company announced Veritone Energy, a suite of proprietary artificial intelligence (AI) solutions focused on predicting optimal energy supply mix and pricing to meet grid demand.
+In October 2020, the company announced Veritone Energy, an AI tool to predict optimal energy supply mix and pricing to meet grid demand.
+On July 9, 2023, GridBeyond acquired Veritone’s Energy division.